-There are many different types of therapy in the Psychology realm.
-Many therapy models continue to evolve and change as science and study progress in the world.
+There are many different types of therapy in the psychology realm.
+Many therapy models continue to evolve and change as science and studies progress globally.

-Treatments in these therapies are geared toward the individual with the understanding that addiction is a complex part of the whole person and can look different to each person.
-However, the good news is, addiction can be treated.
-In fact, many licensed therapists and caring psychologists use more than one of these models at the same time for an overall personalized treatment therapy system, depending on the patient and his or her unique situation.
+Treatments are geared toward the individual with the understanding that addiction is a complex part of the whole person and can look different to each person.
+However, the good news is, We can treat substance abuse.
+Many licensed therapists and caring psychologists use more than one of these models simultaneously for an overall personalized treatment therapy system, depending on the patient and their unique situation.

-CBT is a type of addiction therapy that holds the model that thoughts, feelings, and behaviors are all connected.
+Cognitive- Behavioral Therapy (CBT) is a type of drug addiction therapy that holds the model that thoughts, feelings, and behaviors are connected.
 It was first used to treat depression patients but was found effective in helping patients overcome anxiety, PTSD, traumatic memories, addiction, and psychotic disorders.

-Cognitive-Behavioral Therapy relates emotions and thoughts to the influence of behavior, and also behaviors to the influence of feelings and ways of thinking.
+Cognitive-Behavioral Therapy relates emotions and thoughts to the influence of behavior and behaviors to the influence of feelings and ways of thinking.
 CBT is helpful for anyone recovering from addiction because it builds your personal awareness of your own thoughts, actions, and often-ignored emotions.
 It allows you to reflect on the consequences of each of these three.
-With more awareness, you’re able to work toward building new mindsets and daily habits to improve your overall life and relationships.
+With more awareness, you can work toward building new mindsets and daily habits to improve your overall life and relationships.

-Also called “Motivational Incentives”, this therapy model began in the early 1900s and is still widely practiced today.
-It’s been noted most effective with defiant disorders, addiction recovery, and impulsivity.
+Also called “Motivational Incentives,” this therapy model began in the early 1900s and is still widely practiced today.
+It’s been noted to be most effective with defiant disorders, addiction recovery, and impulsivity.

 The idea is based on operant conditioning.
-This means helpful & desired behaviors are rewarded, and harmful/undesired actions are punished.
-Treatment centers like our detox center for men in Orange County, CA tend to use this type of therapy.
-It’s helpful because many times, addiction is influenced by social, learned, and biological factors.
-Therefore, with operant conditioning, the patient is able to relearn beliefs about which actions are desirable to him and why.
-Clean drug tests could mean recreational or financial privileges, and testing positive for drugs might mean the loss of free time or eventually being kicked out of the program.
+This means helpful, and desired behaviors are rewarded, and harmful/undesired actions are punished.
+Treatment centers like our detox center for men tend to use this type of drug addiction therapy.
+It’s helpful because addiction is often influenced by social, learned, and biological factors.
+Therefore, the patient can relearn beliefs about which actions are desirable to him and why with operant conditioning.
+Clean drug tests could mean recreational or financial privileges, and testing positive for drugs might mean losing free time or eventually being kicked out of the program.
 This is simply an example, though, and is not necessarily how we do things.

-Through breathing, self-awareness, meditation, and increased mindfulness, patients are able to step away from attachment to negative feelings and take some space before reacting abruptly to triggering emotions and situations.
-MBCT helps recovering addicts in finding practical tools they can use any time and place to prevent difficult temptations of relapse.
+Through breathing, self-awareness, meditation, and increased mindfulness, patients can avoid attachment to negative feelings and take some space before reacting abruptly to triggering emotions and situations.
+MBCT helps recovering addicts find practical tools they can use at any time and place to prevent difficult temptations of relapse.

-EMDR is highly effective and can show drastic results even in just one or two sessions.
-Some people who undergo EMDR therapy claim they can “literally feel their synapses rewiring”.
-It’s a major helpful tool in addiction recovery because as studies continue, it’s been found that substance abuse is commonly a coping mechanism of dealing with unresolved traumatic life experiences.
-The end result is a fully interactive (and safe!) process of coming to terms with traumas in order to free the personal habits that formerly inhibited emotional, social, and cognitive functioning.
+EMDR is highly effective and can show drastic results even in one or two sessions.
+Some people who undergo EMDR therapy claim they can “literally feel their synapses rewiring.”
+It’s a primary helpful tool in addiction recovery because, as studies continue, it’s been found that substance abuse is commonly a coping mechanism for dealing with unresolved traumatic life experiences.
+The result is a fully interactive (and safe!) process of coming to terms with traumas to free the personal habits that formerly inhibited emotional, social, and cognitive functioning.

 Motivational Interviewing has been seen as an effective, empathetic approach to talk therapy.
-It opens up the change for any patient to reflect on where they’ve been, what they want to do to change their circumstance, and take the realistic steps in order to reach a new lifestyle.
+It opens up the chance for patients to reflect on where they’ve been and what they want to do to change their circumstances and take realistic steps to reach a new lifestyle.